Issues & AdvocacyIssues & Advocacy

 Working Abroad– Pros, Cons, & Ways Forward

-Attendees will learn about business opportunities that are available in India, Brazil, the Middle East, and other international markets, resources provided by the Federal government, and how to best use those resources.
+Attendees will learn about business opportunities that are available in the Middle East, India, Brazil, and other international markets, resources provided by the Federal government, and how to best use those resources.
 Problems that can occur while working abroad, how business practices differ from the United States, and how to comply with foreign laws will also be topics of discussion.

 Who Should Attend?

 • Firms who are interested in moving their firms abroad